top of page

 What is Myofascial Release?

-Myofascial Release is a full body hands-on form of Manual Therapy.
-The focus is to find then release the restrictions from the key structure of our bodies, The Fascial System.
-This is a three dimensional tissue running throughout your whole body continuously from the top of your head to the bottom of your feet.
+Myofascial Release is a full-body, hands-on form of Manual Therapy.
+The focus is to find and release the restrictions from the key structure of our bodies - The Fascial System.
+This system is a three-dimensional tissue running through your whole body; all the way from the top of your head to the bottom of your feet.
 It entwines around muscles, nerves, organs, and arteries/veins.
 It is like a spider web, so when injury or illness occurs the whole web restricts, causing pain in non-logical places.
-It may affect circulation, arterial, venous and lymph flow, digestion or musculoskeletal shifts that cause joint and muscular pain, headaches, or fibromyalgia... just to name a few.
+It may affect circulation, arterial/venous/lymph flow, digestion, the musculoskeletal system, headaches, or fibromyalgia... just to name a few.

-Pain happens as a result of fascial tension on nervous structures and may not be caused where the pain lies.
-The goal is to look at the body as an uninterrupted three dimensional being and release the restrictions in order to bring the body back into neutral, thus relieving the pain.
-Our bodies are self healing, but we have to learn how to stay present and learn how to “let go” on many levels in order to move through the process of releasing the pain.
+Pain happens as a result of fascial tension on nervous structures, and may not be caused where the pain lies.
+The goal is to look at the body as an uninterrupted three-dimensional being and release the restrictions in order to bring the body back to neutral, thus relieving the pain.
+Our bodies are self-healing, but we have to learn how to stay present and “let go” on many levels in order to release the pain.
 This is not a linear approach but is highly effective with long lasting results.
 Unless from a direct trauma, pain is usually caused by a lifetime build-up of repetition, emotional holding, and posture.
 The treatment requires participation from the client to feel deeply and to help guide into those important areas.

-Every treatment is different depending on what you present with at each session.
-We will use our hands to facilitate the fascial release in the form of stretch, direct pressure or compression trying to find ways for your body to unwind the fascial restriction.
+Every treatment is different, depending on what you present at each session.
+We will use our hands to facilitate the fascial release in the form of stretch, direct pressure, or compression; trying to find ways for your body to unwind the fascial restriction.
 Treatment is performed mostly on the table, but at times sitting, standing, or on the mat.
 Several of your sessions will be with two therapists.

 What Is Fascia?

-In healthy individuals the fascia is highly organized light and if we are ill, we have lost this organization of internal energy and flowing communication
+In healthy individuals the fascia is highly organized light.
+If we are ill, we have lost this organization of internal energy and flowing communication.

-Physical and/or emotional traumas create malfunction to the fascial system causing a binding down of the
+Physical and emotional traumas create malfunction to the fascial system, causing a binding down of the

 Western Medicine calls this DISEASE.
 We call it dis-ease.
-The fascia contains many fight or flight nerve endings that your energy becomes locked in the sympathetic nervous system and becomes a part of your subconscious leading to holding patterns for protection.
-You become locked into a “moment of time”.
+The fascia contains many fight or flight nerve endings that your energy becomes locked in.
+This becomes a part of your subconscious, leading to holding patterns for protection.
+You become locked into a “moment of time.”
 We do not allow ourselves to complete the cycle and discharge the energy.

-Our brain listens to signals from the body so we need to intentionally change the message the body is sending and the best way to achieve success is through the John F. Barnes' Approach of myofascial release therapy.
+Our brain listens to signals from the body, so we need to change the message the body is sending.
+The best way to achieve success is through the John F. Barnes' Approach of Myofascial Release Therapy.

 What is Myofascial Stretching?